atabek-bakhramov/online-shop/README.md

 # Online-shop
 ### This is a MERN-stack project.
 #### The features that are implemented in this project:
-Markup : * Bullet list Full featured shopping cart
+* Full featured shopping cart
 Product reviews and ratings

 Top products carousel